Royal Grammar School Worcester: Music scholarships

 These are also offered to people entering year three and year five.
 As a guide, pupils taking a music scholarship exam in Year three are expected to hold Grade one on one musical instrument.
-Year five pupils taking the exam are expected to be playing two or more instruments and have achieved grade three in at least one of those.
+Year five pupils taking the exam are expected to be playing two or more instruments and have achieved grade three in at least one of their grades.

-Singing will be considered an instrument.

 RGS Dodderhill

 RGS Dodderhill (Royal Grammar School Dodderhill) is located in the town of Droitwich Spa, Worcestershire, approximately six miles outside of Worcester.

 Previously Dodderhill Independent Girls School, the school merged with RGS Worcester family of schools in 2019 and became known as RGS Dodderhill.

 In September 2021, RGS Dodderhill Prep School became co-educational while the Senior School remains for girls only.

 The headmistress of the school is Mrs Sarah Atkinson who was appointed in 2019 following the retirement of Mrs Cate Mawston.

-RGS Dodderhill has a large indoor sports hall, outdoor netball and tennis courts, as well as purpose built drama and music studios.
+RGS Dodderhill has a large indoor sports hall, outdoor netball and tennis courts, as well as purpose-built drama and music studios.